Two-dimensional delta-Bose gas: skew-product relative motions: Formulations of main results

-Among several things to be handled under this setting, the convergence of $\{\rho_{\bi}(t)\}$ under $\d \P^{N,\albe}$ will again be approached by considering the SDE dynamics; proving the analogue of \eqref{conv:BESab1} can use an extension of the diagrammatic expansion in \cite{C:DBG0} which constructs the many-body Schr\"odinger semigroups by mollifying the delta potentials.
-The full proof for these $N$-particle extensions is currently in preparation \cite{C:DBG3+}. $\blacksquare$ \end{rmk}
+See Proposition~\ref{prop:key} for this stochastic logarithm in the case of two particles.
+Among several things to be handled under this setting, the convergence of $\{\rho_{\bi}(t)\}$ under $\d \P^{N,\albe}$ will again be approached by considering the SDE dynamics; proving the analogue of \eqref{conv:BESab1} can use an extension of the diagrammatic expansion in \cite{C:DBG0} which constructs the many-body Schr\"odinger semigroups by mollifying the delta-function potentials. \end{quote}

+After the submission of this paper, a Feynman--Kac-type formula for the many-body delta-Bose gas is obtained in \cite{C:SBG3+}.
+That formula uses a formulation different from the one implied by the approximation method proposed above, but the proof in \cite{C:SBG3+} still builds on some of the results and methods from the second proof in Outline~\ref{outline:main}.
+Presently, we do not have a definitive answer of whether the approximation method of using \eqref{def:BESabN} is also feasible.